 the “culture of giving and sharing”

-In fact Chiara wrote to them:
+In fact, Chiara once wrote to the Gen 4:

 ( C.Lubich, in Gen4, n.
 5-6 May-June 1985, p.4)